Blog/NDIS Services

 Community participation in Western Sydney

-Lift & Live Support workers are based locally and know the area well.
-Whether you want to join a weekly social group in Penrith, attend an art class in Parramatta, or just get out more regularly in your suburb, we can match you with a support worker who fits your interests and schedule.
+Support workers from Lift & Live are based locally across Western Sydney and the Central Coast.
+Whether you want to join a social group in Penrith, attend an art class in Parramatta, try adaptive sport in Blacktown, or simply get out of the house more regularly in your suburb, we match you with a worker who knows the area and fits your interests.

 Things to ask a community participation provider